 The Indiana State Board of Education approved the content and pedagogy assessments that are part of the Indiana CORE Assessments for Educator Licensure program (Indiana CORE Assessments) and their associated cut scores on August 7, 2013.
 The administrative rule governing the implementation of new tests and scores provides that new tests and scores cannot be applied to candidates until six months following final approval of the tests and scores by the state board.
 The content and pedagogy assessments included in the Indiana CORE Assessments will be available for administration starting Monday, February 10, 2014.
 Individuals may start registering for these exams on December 4, 2013 on the Indiana CORE Assessments program website.
-General Program Information about the Indiana CORE Assessments for educator licensure can be found in this FAQ document. in faq nov13 revised
+General Program Information about the Indiana CORE Assessments for educator licensure can be found in this FAQ Document.

 Pearson ES Indiana CORE Assessments